Marijuana – Identity of Substance

 But CBD is not psychoactive, and won’t give you a high.

-THC as a chemical is listed in the Minnesota and federal versions of the Controlled Substance Act; illegal to possess without a prescription — except in hemp.
+THC is listed in both the Minnesota and federal versions of the Controlled Substance Act.

 Both THC and CBD have medical treatment applications.
 And medical marijuana contains both.

 Plant-sourced CBD is not listed in any schedule of either the Minnesota or federal versions of the Controlled Substance Act.
 CBD itself is not illegal.